luukkonenr/deepspeed-torch-singularity/README.md

 deepspeed install path ........... ['/opt/conda/lib/python3.8/site-packages/deepspeed']
 ```

 * I've tried to test get build process working with Github Actions but during build I encounter "no space left on device"-error and build crashes.
 Will try to get this working so newest img would always be ready to get pulled.
+However, Docker-workflow works.